codex-team/task-manager/README.md

 cd frontend
 ```

-To start frontend node server with hot module reloading use:
+To start frontend node server with hot module reloading use.

 ```
 yarn start